akatragjini/autocad-cross_sections/README.md

 1. **SAVEAS** to create a working copy of the drawing (i.e. drawing1_sections)
 2. Draw a **LINE** (or more than 1) corresponding to the location of your cross-section(s)
      - Ensure line is drawn in **UCS WORLD** and **PLAN** view
+     - This tool can only cut vertical cross-sections.
+To cut in the horizontal direction (i.e. elevation) the UCS must be manipulated to flip the model on its side then back again.
 3. Poop